Italo-Turkish War: Treaty of Ouchy

+After the Treaty of Ouchy, the Senussi order controlled most of Libya.
+The treaty however, failed to bring peace to Libya, and held no meaning for the Muslim population, as the Senussi order refused to surrender and many Arabs saw the Ottoman withdrawal as an act of betrayal.

 Subsequent events prevented the return of the Dodecanese to Turkey, however.
 The First Balkan War broke out shortly before the treaty had been signed.
 Turkey was in no position to reoccupy the islands while its main armies were engaged in a bitter struggle to preserve its remaining territories in the Balkans.
 To avoid a Greek invasion of the islands, it was implicitly agreed on that the Dodecanese would remain under neutral Italian administration until the conclusion of hostilities between the Greeks and the Ottomans, after which the islands would revert to Ottoman rule.

 Turkey's continued involvement in the Balkan Wars, followed shortly by World War I (which found Turkey and Italy again on opposing sides), meant that the islands were never returned to the Ottoman Empire.
-Turkey gave up its claims on the islands in the Treaty of Lausanne, and the Dodecanese continued to be administered by Italy until 1947, when after their defeat in World War II, the islands were ceded to Greece.
+Turkey gave up its claims on the islands in the Treaty of Lausanne, and the Dodecanese continued to be administered by Italy until 1947, when after the Italian defeat in World War II, the islands were ceded to Greece.

 Aftermath

 The invasion of Libya was a costly enterprise for Italy.
 Instead of the 30 million lire a month judged sufficient at its beginning, it reached a cost of 80 million a month for a much longer period than was originally estimated.
 The war cost Italy 1.3 billion lire, nearly a billion more than Giovanni Giolitti estimated before the war.
 This ruined ten years of fiscal prudence.
+By 1915, Italy had the second-highest rate of war expenditures in Europe.

-After the withdrawal of the Ottoman army the Italians could easily extend their occupation of the country, seizing East Tripolitania, Ghadames, the Djebel and Fezzan with Murzuk during 1913.
-The outbreak of the First World War with the necessity to bring back the troops to Italy, the proclamation of the Jihad by the Ottomans and the uprising of the Libyans in Tripolitania forced the Italians to abandon all occupied territory and to entrench themselves in Tripoli, Derna, and on the coast of Cyrenaica.
+Despite Ottoman withdrawal from the region, Italians continued to face fierce resistance from the Berber and Senussi fighters.
+Italy had to settle for the coastal enclaves.
+The outbreak of the First World War with the necessity to bring back the troops to Italy, the proclamation of the Jihad by the Ottomans and the uprising of the Libyans forced the Italians to abandon all occupied territory in the interior and, by 1 August 1915, to entrench themselves mainly in Tripoli and Homs (in Tripolitania, Zuwarah was re-occupied in 1916) and Benghazi, Derna, Cyrene and Tobruk (on the coast of Cyrenaica).
 The Italian control over much of the interior of Libya remained ineffective until the late 1920s when forces under the Generals Pietro Badoglio and Rodolfo Graziani waged bloody pacification campaigns.
 Resistance petered out only after the execution of the rebel leader Omar Mukhtar on 15 September 1931.
 The result of the Italian colonisation for the Libyan population was that by the mid-1930s it had been cut in half due to emigration, famine, and war casualties.
 The Libyan population in 1950 was at the same level as in 1911, approximately 1.5 million.